CureLedger/PheBase-pku-pilot/informed-consent.md

 Google Form https://docs.google.com/forms/d/e/1FAIpQLSdrd0UCIzEVTtrUp88Sep0Wmk_56AudoRsw2NL5Q-XAdegWiA/viewform

-# Historic Genetic Metabolic Data Registry
+# PheBase Genetic Metabolic Data Registry
 ## Informed Consent

-The Historic Genetic Metabolic ("HGM") data registry collects information from existing biobanks and labs to provide researchers access to the reliable data they need to better understand and treat this spectrum of disorders.
+The PheBase ("PhB") genetic metabolic data registry collects information from existing biobanks and labs to provide researchers access to the reliable data they need to better understand and treat this spectrum of disorders.

 A rare disease registry collects and stores medical and other information from individuals with the same disease.
 A biobank is a place that stores tissue, blood, or other samples.
 Registries and biobanks often work together to share information.